bcndev/bytecoin/README.md

 ## Building on Linux 64-bit

-All commands below are adapted for Ubuntu, other distributions may need an other command set.
+All commands below work on Ubuntu 18.*, other distributions may need different command set.

 ### Building with standard options